Accommodations and English Learner Supports

 2. Upon completion of your registration, you'll receive an email with instructions on how to work with your school to submit a request.
 Forward this email to your school official along with a completed Consent to Release Information to ACT (PDF) form.
 This email initiates the process.

 3. Your school official will submit your request to ACT.
-ACT will review the request and email the Accommodations Decision Notification to your school official.
+ACT will review the request and email the Decision Notification to your school official.
 Your school official should contact you within two weeks of submitting your request.